 - Video campaign

-Now let's take a look at each campaign type to see how they work and which ones you should choose.
+Let's now examine each type of campaign to see how they work and which ones you should choose.

 Research campaign

-Search campaign ads appear as a text ad in the results page for the keyword.
-These are the ads you are probably most familiar with.
-They appear on the search results page with the black “Ad” symbol next to the URL.
+Search campaign ads appear as text ads on the search results page for the keyword.
+These are probably the ads you're most familiar with.
+They appear on the search results page with the black "Ad" symbol next to the URL.

-A shopping campaign allows you to promote your products in a much more visual way .
-These advertisements may appear as images on the search results page.
-And they can appear in Google Shopping.
+A shopping campaign allows you to promote your products in a much more visual way.
+These ads can appear as images on the search results page and in Google Shopping.

-If you have a physical product, Google Shopping Ads can help you get qualified leads by showcasing your product directly to customers.
+If you have a physical product, Google Shopping ads can help you get leads by showcasing your product directly to customers.

-The Display Network leverages Google's vast network of partner websites to display your advertising on different websites across the Internet.
-And there are many ways to appear.
-First, your advertising may appear on third-party websites.
-You can also have a video ad appear as a pre-roll before YouTube videos .
+The Google Display Network leverages Google's vast network of partner websites to show your ad on various websites across the internet.
+There are several ways your ad can appear.
+First, your ad can appear on third-party websites.
+You can also have a video ad appear as a pre-roll before YouTube videos.

-Google also allows you to display your ad on its Gmail messaging platform: Advertising on Gmail
+Google also allows you to advertise on its Gmail platform: Gmail Advertising

-Finally, you can have your ad appear in third-party apps on the Google App Network: Ads on the Google App Network
+Finally, you can have your ad appear in third-party apps on the Google App Network: Google App Network Ads

 Video campaign